cyberbotics/webots-doc/guide/hoap2.md

 %end

-The [Fujitsu HOAP-2](https://en.wikipedia.org/wiki/HOAP) (HOAP for "Humanoid for Open Architecture Platform") is an humanoid robot of 48 cm with 25 DOF.
+The [Fujitsu HOAP-2](https://en.wikipedia.org/wiki/HOAP) (HOAP for "Humanoid for Open Architecture Platform") is an humanoid robot of 48 cm with 25 degrees of freedom.

 ### Samples